gbiz123/tiktok-captcha-solver/README.md

     <br/>
 </div>

+> [!WARNING]
+> SadCaptcha is looking for devs!
+To learn more, send a message to @toughdata on telegram.

 ## Requirements
 - Python >= 3.10
 - **If using Nodriver** - Google chrome installed on system.
 This is the recommended method.